FixedEffects/FixedEffectModels.jl/files/benchmark.md

-## Benchmark with multiple high dimensional fixed effects
+### More on multiple high dimensional fixed effects

 - [Somaini and Wolak (2014](http://web.stanford.edu/group/fwolak/cgi-bin/sites/default/files/jem-2014-0008.pdf) compare several Stata programs for the case of two high dimensional fixed effects.
 Below are the results for `reg` (corresponding to Table 1)